-Low Pressure Gauge – located at the twelve o’clock position, it represents the working pressure or output pressure; the pressure you are using, which can be adjusted.
+Working / Low Pressure Gauge – located at the twelve o’clock position, it represents the working pressure or output pressure; the pressure you are using, which can be adjusted.

 Tank Connector Nut – attaches the regulator to the cylinder.
 Due to high pressure in the cylinder, this connection is a common location for leaks; it is critical to securely fasten the connector nut using the correct seal, nylon or permaseal.
 The connection must be tightened with a crescent wrench or CO2 wrench.

-Solenoid Valve – the solenoid valve is an electromechanical device that controls the flow of CO2 gas from the regulator to the aquarium.
+Solenoid – the solenoid is an electromechanical device that controls the flow of CO2 gas from the regulator to the aquarium.
 The solenoid should be connected to a timer or pH controller to control the output of CO2 into the aquarium.
 It is the on / off valve.

 Needle Valve – the needle valve provides precise control over the amount of CO2 allowed to enter the aquarium.
 It allows you to fine tune and regulate the rate of flow, the number of CO2 bubbles per second.
 It is important to invest in a quality needle valve for increased precision and to avoid the potentially negative effects of “end of tank dumps”.
 As the liquid gas in a cylinder nears empty, the pressure in the cylinder will decrease, causing the output pressure to quickly increase and potentially “dump” out of the cylinder into the aquarium.
 A needle valve will control this “dump” because it functions as the gateway that controls the volume of gas entering the aquarium, it will stabilize the increased output pressure at the set rate of flow (bubbles per second) preventing the CO2 from completely dumping into the aquarium.